Is Formal Diagnosis of Autism/ADHD Right for You?

 (3) The most basic assessment would be possible in clinically straightforward cases and would require less extensive assessment to confirm that diagnostic criteria are met, and would result in a simple “this is your diagnosis” letter without further detail or resources, which may be acceptable for some support services and would be inadequate for others—it’s best to check in advance wherever you might want to have your disability acknowledged.

-Your assessor’s qualifications may influence how seriously your results are taken when you seek support services.
-Master’s level clinicians can provide competent and valuable assessments, however some other providers don’t recognize this as the case, so there can be some extra convincing needed to get those results put to use.
+Your assessor’s qualifications may influence how seriously your results are taken when you use their documentation to seek supports.
+Master’s level clinicians can provide competent and valuable assessments, however some other providers don’t realize or believe that, so there can be some extra convincing needed to get those results put to use.
 Of doctoral-level providers, there are many different professions who can diagnose, some of whom are Psychology PhDs, as well as PhDs in other professions like Licensed Mental Health Counselors (like me).
-If you want medication, it may be helpful to ask any provider if they can prescribe (I can’t, but I can recommend and advocate with your prescriber to support your medication request).
+If you want medication, it may be helpful to ask a provider if they can prescribe (I can’t, but I can recommend and advocate with your prescriber to support your medication request).

 Reasons Why You May Want a Diagnosis